Tuesday, October 22, 2024

 W. Bert Reese, Psychical Research Review, Volume III No. 2 August 1917 (copyright expired)

 Reese would be tested again in January 1913.
-An undercover female detective appeared at his apartment, “representing herself as a single woman burdened with wealth and real estate, but trouble far more by her inability to attract mankind,” said The New York Times on January 18.
+An undercover female detective appeared at his apartment, “representing herself as a single woman burdened with wealth and real estate, but troubled far more by her inability to attract mankind,” said The New York Times on January 18.
 He advised her not to sell her real estate, saying he thought it would “increase twofold in value, owing to the election of a Democratic President.”
 Although he refused payment of any kind, she arrested him for fortune telling.

 At the station house, detectives poked fun at the 62-year-old.
 Eventually, Reese asked one, Detective Sussillio, “to write down on a piece of paper any question he desired answered,” said The New York Times.
 Sussillio wrote down his question, showed it to another detective, and folded it away.